Crime in Italy

 Crime in Italy is present in various forms throughout the nation.
 Italy is notorious for its organized crime groups, which are present worldwide and collectively referred to as the Mafia.
 Resultantly, financial crimes like corruption, extortion, and theft are the most common type of illicit activity in the country.
 Violent crimes are very rare in Italy evidenced by its homicide rate of 0.51 per 100,000 inhabitants in 2021, which is the lowest in Europe aside from micro states like Vatican City and San Marino, and one of the lowest in the world.

 Description

 Overview

-Within Europe, Italy is placed at eighth in terms of law enforcement per 100 thousand people, surpassing the continental average of 335 units.
-Italy is known for being a country with a higher number of regional differences than some of its fellow nations; for example, the southern region has much higher activity of organized crime, whereas the northern regions of Italy have had relatively lower levels of mafia activity.
-Several social factors have also affected crime rates throughout different regions of Italy in recent years, one specifically being immigration.
-As of 2023, the north of Italy receives much more immigration than the south; northern Italy comprises 58.7% of foreigners living in Italy, while central Italy houses 25.0%, southern Italy 11.9% and the islands 4.7%, leading to a northbound shift in criminality.
-Compounding this, the chart on the right demonstrates that in the year 2015, the northern region of Emilia Romagna had the highest crime rate in Italy per 100,000 people, with a number of 5,667.
-On the contrary, the southern region of Basilicata had the lowest crime rate per 100,000 people with a number of 2,608.